South Edmonton Common

-South Edmonton Common is of Canada's largest retail power centres, and when it will be completely developed, it will spread over 320 acre and contain some 2300000 sqft of retail space, making it one of the largest open-air retail developments in North America.
+South Edmonton Common is Canada's largest retail power centres, and when it will be completely developed, it will spread over 320 acre and contain some 2300000 sqft of retail space, making it one of the largest open-air retail developments in North America.
 The Common is located in south Edmonton, Alberta, extending from 23rd Avenue south to Anthony Henday Drive, and east from Gateway Boulevard to Parsons Road.

 The Common has a large base of retail tenants that provide various goods and services.
 The first tenant in the Commons was The Home Depot, which opened in April 1998.
-Anchor tenants at South Edmonton Common include Canadian Tire (the chain's largest location), IKEA, Cineplex Cinemas, Rona+, Real Canadian Superstore, and Walmart.
+Anchor tenants at South Edmonton Common include Canadian Tire (the chain's largest location), IKEA, Cineplex Cinemas, Sport Chek, Rona+, Real Canadian Superstore, and Walmart.
 Other stores include Staples, Best Buy, Marshalls, Lindt, and Mountain Equipment Company.

 Store openings and closures

 Compusmart

 Hartco Income Fund, the company that owns Compusmart, began shutting down its 15 Compusmart locations in May 2007.
 Originally, the South Edmonton Common location was not one of the first five to be shut down; however, it was quickly sold as well.
-As of January 2017, the location is currently occupied by Party City.
+It is currently occupied by Party City.

-Old Walmart Of South Common
+Walmart

 Walmart initially opened in 1998 where as one of the first two retailers to open in South Common, the other being The Home Depot.
 It relocated from its former location in the nearby Heritage Mall.

 On November 7, 2007, the newest Walmart Supercentre opened on the south end of South Edmonton Common, replacing the former retail location at Parsons Road and 21 Avenue.
 Konto Furniture, Sofa Land, Cameron Homes, and Crystal Glass now share the space of the former Walmart.

 The Walmart Supercentre has a full indoor garden centre, a fully serviced grocery store including meat, produce, bakery and floral.
-All former services such as McDonald's, optometrists, photo finishing and portrait studio are available at the new location, along with a Tim Hortons located in the building, which brings a total of three Tim Hortons locations to South Edmonton Common.
+All former services such as McDonald's, optometrists, photo finishing and portrait studio are available at the new location.

 Walmart is the only tenant of the shopping centre that is east of Parsons Road.